Mining in the Yukon: 15 Facts, History & More!

 Eagle Gold Mine - Victoria Gold Corp.

-Did you know that mined goods represented 96.7 per cent of the Yukon’s total exports in 2021?!
-That figure alone makes it easy to see just how massive a role the mining sector plays in the economic success of the Canadian territory.
+Did you know that mined goods represented 96.7 per cent of the Yukon’s total exports in 2021?
+This figure alone makes it easy to see just how massive a role the mining sector plays in the economic success of the Canadian territory.

-The Yukon has a longstanding history with mining.
+The Yukon has a longstanding mining history.
 Gold was first found in the Yukon in 1896, and the industry has developed for more than a century to be the leader in sustainable production it is today.

 With clear production growth of mined goods and 4,000 new mining claims in 2021 alone, the Yukon is positioning itself to bring even more critical minerals and metals to global markets.
 In fact, the value of its mineral commodity exports increased by 126 per cent in 2021 on a year-over-year basis.